liferay/liferay-docs/userGuide/en/chapters/08-collaboration-suite.markdown

 Calendar portlet on Liferay Marketplace.
 The new Calendar portlet upgrades several features of the old Calendar portlet and adds additional features.
 The features you're used to from the old Calendar portlet are still available.
-You can add events and configure email notifications and you can use the Calendar portlet as a shared calendar for an entire site or as a personal calendar.
-All content created through the old Calendar will be automatically imported by the new Calendar.
+You can add events and configure email notifications.
+You can use the Calendar portlet as a shared calendar for an entire site or as a personal calendar.
+All content created through the old Calendar is imported automatically by the new Calendar.
 Some of the new features include an improved look and feel, more configuration options, the ability to assign multiple calendars to a site or user, the concept of calendar resources, and event invitations.